GeekyAnts/vue-native-starter-app/README.md

     * vuex: 3.0.1

 ## Folder structure
-    The store and is located in src folder.
+   The store and is located in `src` folder.
 All the assets file are inside parent folder  `vue-native-starter-app` under assets folder.
-    All the screens which refer to the main route are under screen and the compenents related to those screens are inside components.
+    All the screens which refer to the main route are under `screen` and the compenents related to those screens are inside `components`.

+## Usage of vuelidate and vuex

+* Validation
+    Since vuelidate cannot identify the events for dirty natively.
+We can $touched for a partiuclar event to mark a field as dirty.
+For example in login.vue, for email field we have used `:on-blur="() => $v.emailValue.$touch()"` to mark a field as dirty when the field loses it's focus.

+* Store
+    We have used vuex for state management.
+The actions, mutations and the store are specified under `store/index.js`.
+The actions specify the action which are fired using `store.dispatch` method.
+The mutations specify the modifications on an object for a particular action.